 Update the apps on your iPhone/iPad

 Sometimes, the battery problems aren’t caused by the battery itself.
-In some cases, the outdated app can create the issue.
+In some cases, the outdated app can create an issue.
 So, before you decide to replace the battery of your iPhone, try to update all the apps on your iPhone.
 The update always contains the bug fixes which can be the reason why your iPhone battery draining fast.

 - Make sure your iPhone is connected to a stable Internet connection